-There are links for professionals who are interested in continued professional development The launch is planned for May 2023.
-You can access the Tri-X platform at https://wynyy-northyorks.trixonline.co.uk
+There are links for professionals who are interested in continued professional development.
+The launch is planned for May 2023.

 An update on this will be provided in the next Annual Report.

 SAR Policy

 A core duty of safeguarding adult boards is to commission safeguarding adult reviews (SARs) for any cases which meet the criteria for these.